-15.7.20 tools.pythonpath()
+16.7.20 tools.pythonpath()

-Warning: This way of reusing python code from other recipes can be improved via Python requires: reusing code [EXPERIMENTAL].
+Warning: This way of reusing python code from other recipes can be improved via Python requires.

 This tool is automatically applied in the conanfile methods unless apply_env is deactivated, so any PYTHONPATH inherited from the requirements will be automatically available.